-Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: easting and northing of the drill hole collar elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar dip and azimuth of the hole down hole length and interception depth hole length.
-If the exclusion of this information is justified on the basis that the information is not Material and this exclusion does not detract from the understanding of the report, the Competent Person should clearly explain why this is the case.
-Refer to Table 1 of this document - Drillhole Information Summary, Springfield Project.
-Data aggregation methods In reporting Exploration Results, weighting averaging techniques, maximum and/or minimum grade truncations (e.g. cutting of high grades) and cut-off grades are usually Material and should be stated.
-Where aggregate intercepts incorporate short lengths of high grade results and longer lengths of low grade results, the procedure used for such aggregation should be stated and some typical examples of such aggregations should be shown in detail.
-The assumptions used for any reporting of metal equivalent values should be clearly stated.
-Significant intersections are based on greater than 0.5% Cu and may include up to a maximum of 3.0m of internal dilution, with a minimum composite grade of 1.0% Cu.
-Cu grades used for calculating significant intersections are uncut.
-Minimum and maximum diamond core sample intervals used for intersection calculation are 0.3m and 1.2m respectively subject to location of geological boundaries.
-Reported intersections from RC drilling are based on regular 1 metre sample intervals.
-No metal equivalents are used in the intersection calculation.
-Where core loss occurs; the average lengthweighted grade of the two adjacent samples are attributed to the interval for the purpose of calculating the intersection.
+- In reporting Exploration Results, weighting averaging techniques, maximum and/or minimum grade truncations (e.g. cutting of high grades) and cut-off grades are usually Material and should be stated. - Where aggregate intercepts incorporate short lengths of high grade results and longer lengths of low grade results, the procedure used for such aggregation should be stated and some typical examples of such aggregations should be shown in detail. - The assumptions used for any reporting of metal equivalent values should be clearly stated.

+- Significant intersections are based on greater than 0.5% Cu and may include up to a maximum of 3.0m of internal dilution, with a minimum composite grade of 1.0% Cu. - Cu grades used for calculating significant intersections are uncut. - Minimum and maximum diamond core sample intervals used for intersection calculation are 0.3m and 1.2m respectively subject to location of geological boundaries. - Reported intersections from RC drilling are based on regular 1 metre sample intervals. - No metal equivalents are used in the intersection calculation. - Where core loss occurs; the average lengthweighted grade of the two adjacent samples are attributed to the interval for the purpose of calculating the intersection.
 The maximum interval of missing core which can be incorporated with the reported intersection is 1m.

 Relationship between mineralisation widths and intercept lengths These relationships are particularly important in the reporting of Exploration Results.
 If the geometry of the mineralisation with respect to the drill-hole angle is known, its nature should be reported.
-If it is not known and only the down hole lengths are reported, there should be a clear statement to this effect (e.g. 'down hole length, true width not known').
-Downhole intercepts of mineralisation reported in this release are from a drill hole orientated perpendicular to a modelled EM plate.
-The drill hole may not necessarily be perpendicular to the mineralised zone.
-All widths reported are downhole intervals.
-The geometry of the mineralisation, relative to the drill holes, is unknown at this stage.
-All intersections reported in this release are downhole intervals.
-True widths are not known.
+If it is not known and only the down hole lengths are reported, there should be a clear statement to this effect (e.g. 'down hole length, true width not known'). the drill holes, is targeted to be approximately perpendicular.
+As geological interpretation advances, any area where drilling is interpreted to be at a low angle will be tested with holes from a more suitable orientation and reported as such.
 Diagrams Appropriate maps and sections (with scales) and tabulations of intercepts should be included for any significant discovery being reported These should include, but not be limited to a plan view of drill hole collar locations and appropriate sectional views.
 Appropriate maps with scale are included within the body of the accompanying document.
-Balanced reporting • Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results.
+Balanced reporting Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results.
 The accompanying document is considered to represent a balanced report.
 Other substantive exploration data Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
 Other exploration data collected is not considered as material to this document at this stage.
 Further data collection will be reviewed and reported when considered material.
-Further work The nature and scale of planned further work (e.g. tests for lateral extensions or depth extensions or large-scale step- out drilling).
+Further work The nature and scale of planned further work (e.g. tests for lateral extensions or depth extensions or large-scale stepout drilling).
 Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive.
-Sandfire advise that drilling is continuing to test for extensions of mineralisation both up- and down- plunge, up- and down dip and along strike on 160m x 80m x 80m grid pattern subject to geological and geophysical interpretation
+Sandfire advise that drilling is continuing to test for extensions of mineralisation up- and down dip and along strike subject to geological and geophysical interpretation Additional drilling may include holes targeting the definition of mineralisation extents.
+This drilling will be on a nominal 40m x 40m grid pattern.